-The HBSC data suggest that daily physical activity is more common in high family affluence groups than in low family affluence groups in Slovenia at ages 11 to 15.
-There are 12 and seven percentage point difference for boys and girls, respectively.
+The HBSC data suggest that reporting of daily physical activity at ages 11 to 15 is more common among boys and girls from high family affluence groups than it is among those from low family affluence groups.
+There is a seven percentage point difference for girls.
+The slightly smaller difference for boys is not statistically significant.

-Percentage point difference in prevalence of reporting at least one hour of moderate or vigorous physical activity daily, between low and high family affluence groups at ages 11, 13 and 15, 2013/14
+Percentage point difference in prevalence of reporting at least one hour of moderate or vigorous physical activity daily, between low and high family affluence groups at ages 11, 13 and 15, by sex, 2013/14